Using the "Like" Operator in the Salesforce Connector

 tfaforms.net/FORM_ID?acctnum=%25{!Account.AccountNumber}%25

-If you have any difficulty in creating your setup with the Like operator, please do not hesitate to contact our support team and we will be happy to assist you with this!
+If you have difficulty creating your setup with the "Like" operator, please do not hesitate to contact our support team - we will be happy to assist you!

 Terms of Service · Privacy Policy